Remote Approaches to Psychosocial Intervention Delivery (RAPID)

 Meet the researcher

-I'm Tony Morrison - I'm the Associate Director for Clinical Research at GMMH and also ead the Psychosis Research Unit.
+I'm Tony Morrison - I'm the Director of the Psychosis Research Unit (PRU) at GMMH and a Professor of Clinical Psychology at the University of Manchester.
 My research focusses on the application of psychological principles to the understanding and treatment of psychosis and tries to determine how far we can ‘explain the unexplainable’ using normal psychosocial processes.